*Updated November 7, 2019.

 One standout clause that Iowa sports bettors will need to take note of is that all online accounts must be created in-person.
 As per the terms of SF617, patrons will have to visit an online sportsbook’s offline partner, fill in some paperwork and create their first account.
 This provision will remain in place until January 2021 and is designed to ensure only those aged 21+ can register.

 In total, Iowa has 19 casinos that could all offer live and online sports betting.
-Ahead of Iowa’s sports betting D-Day, the state regulator said eight casinos were ready to launch their own bookmaking services:
+So far, eight have launched their own bookmaking services:

 - Ameristar Council Bluffs